girder/girder_worker/docs/facebook-example.rst

 This is of course a more verbose than necessary workflow for the purposes of demonstration.
-This could have easily been done with one task, however by following this you should have learned how to do the following with Romanesco:
+This could have easily been done with one task, however by following this you should have learned how to do the following with the Girder worker:

- * Create Romanesco tasks which consume and produce multiple inputs and outputs
+ * Create tasks which consume and produce multiple inputs and outputs
- * Run Romanesco tasks as part of a multi-step workflow
+ * Run tasks as part of a multi-step workflow
- * Use Romanesco's converter system to serialize it in a format JavaScript can read
+ * Use the worker's converter system to serialize it in a format JavaScript can read
  * Visualize the data using d3.js

 .. testcleanup::